 I choose the month of August or September to do my Mid-Year Financial Review as this is the very month I create my goals before the current year ends, like an 18 before 2018.

 There are selected few who have the money to hire a professional financial planner for this, but I firmly believe that the best financial planner you can have is yourself.
 Why?

-Because you alone knows how your finances really is.
-And you alone knows how committed you are to take action.
+Because you alone know how your finances really are.
+And you alone know how committed you are to take action.

 Mistake #2.
 Not having a budget